aimeos/map/README.md

 * @param int $num Number of times the function is called
 * @param \Closure $callback Function with (value, key) parameters and returns new value
 * @param self&#60;int&#124;string,mixed&#62; New map with the generated elements

+This method creates a lazy Map and the entries are generated after calling another method that operates on the Map contents.
+Thus, the passed callback is not called immediately!

 **Examples:**